GarrettGruss/pandoc-sidecar/DEPLOYMENT.md

 1. **Permission Denied**: Ensure Docker has proper permissions to mount volumes
 2. **Pod Not Starting**: Check resource limits and image availability
 3. **Pandoc Errors**: Verify input file format and pandoc arguments
+4. **ARM64 Platform Issues**:
+   - If you get "no matching manifest for linux/arm64", use `--platform linux/amd64`
+   - Emulation performance may be 2-5x slower than native x86_64
+   - Increase timeout values for complex document conversions on ARM64 systems

 ### Debugging Commands